Bayesian inference in high-dimensional models: Appendix

-To alleviate this problem, Wang and Carvalho \cite{wang2010simulation} used a prime-component decomposition so that sampling is individually carried over in lower-dimensional subgraphs of $G$.
+To alleviate this problem, Wang and Carvalho \cite{wang2010simulation} used a prime-component decomposition so that sampling is individually carried out in lower-dimensional subgraphs of $G$.
 However, owing to the dependencies of the sampler on $(\delta,D,G)$, the acceptance rate of the MCMC procedure can be very low.
 Mitsakakis et al. \cite{mitsakakis2011metropolis} developed an independent Metropolis-Hastings algorithm for sampling from $\mathrm{W}_G(\delta,D)$ based on the density of $\Psi^E$.
-This method, though improves the acceptance rate over that proposed by Wang and Carvalho \cite{wang2010simulation}, suffers from issues of low acceptance rate and slow mixing in large graphs.
-Similar in lines with Mitsakakis et al. \cite{mitsakakis2011metropolis}, Dobra et al. \cite{dobra2011bayesian} used a random walk Metropolis-Hastings sampler, where only one entry of $\Psi^E$ is perturbed in a single step compared to changing all the entries of $\Psi^E$ as in the former approaches.
-Though this method results in increased efficiency of the sampler, it still suffers from the matrix completion problem for non-free elements, thus requiring a time complexity of $O(p^4)$ for each Monte Carlo samples.
+This method, though, improves the acceptance rate over that proposed by Wang and Carvalho \cite{wang2010simulation}, suffers from low acceptance rates and slow mixing in large graphs.
+In line with Mitsakakis et al. \cite{mitsakakis2011metropolis}, Dobra et al. \cite{dobra2011bayesian} used a random walk Metropolis-Hastings sampler, in which only one entry of $\Psi^E$ is perturbed in a single step, rather than changing all entries of $\Psi^E$ as in the former approaches.
+Although this method improves the sampler's efficiency, it still suffers from the matrix completion problem for non-free elements, incurring a time complexity of $O(p^4)$ per Monte Carlo sample.
 This results in painfully slow computations for large graphs.

-Jones et al. \cite{jones2005experiments} used the method of Atay-Kayis and Massam \cite{atay2005monte} to compute prior and posterior normalizing constants of the G-Wishart distribution to traverse the space of graphs using a method called the \emph{Stochastic Shotgun Search Algorithm} using the uniform or Erd\"os-Renyi type priors on the space of graphs.
-Though the method performs well in low dimensions, it fails to scale up in high dimensions owing to large search space.
+Jones et al. \cite{jones2005experiments} used the method of Atay-Kayis and Massam \cite{atay2005monte} to compute prior and posterior normalizing constants of the G-Wishart distribution to traverse the space of graphs using a technique called the \emph{Stochastic Shotgun Search Algorithm} using the uniform or Erd\"os-Renyi type priors on the space of graphs.
+Though the method performs well in low dimensions, it fails to scale up in high dimensions due to the huge search space.

 Lenkoski and Dobra \cite{lenkoski2011computational} and Mitsakakis et al. \cite{mitsakakis2011metropolis} proposed to use the Bayesian iterative proportional scaling algorithm developed by Piccioni \cite{piccioni2000independence} and Asci and Piccioni \cite{asci2007functionally} to sample from the G-Wishart distribution.
-Their method requires enumeration of maximum cliques of $G$, which is an NP-hard problem, and also requires the inversion of large matrices, which are computationally burdensome.
+Their method requires enumerating the maximum cliques of $G$, an NP-hard problem, and inverting large matrices, both of which are computationally burdensome.